-Large fire in East Tamaki; 50 firefighters at the scene
+'Smoke, smoke!'
+Workers flee factory as large fire breaks out in East Tamaki

 The employee said he saw trucks in front of and behind the building and understood there were more fire trucks on the main road.

+A FENZ spokesperson said one fire truck remained at the scene, with fire investigators present.

-There are no reports of any people being inside the building.
+There were no reports of any people being inside the building.

 - More to come